Karunamon/pixlbot/README.md

 - Sending user messages to the GPT model and posting AI-generated responses (Only when the bot is @mentioned).
 - Resetting, showing, and saving a user's conversation history with the bot.
+- Summarizing the conversation in a channel

 ##### Setup

-You will require a paid account with openai.
+You will require a paid account with OpenAI.
 Using the GPT 3.5 turbo model is extremely, extremely cheap but it is not free.

 Generate an API key and add it to the config.yml file.